psevestre/openid-fapi/Financial_API_WD_001.md

 If the access token is a bearer token, it is possible to exercise the stolen token.
-Since the access token can be used against multiple URIs, the risk of it leaking is much larger than the refresh token, which is used only against the token endpoint.
+Since the access token can be used against multiple URIs, the risk of its leaking is much larger than the refresh token, which is used only against the token endpoint.
 Thus, the lifetime of the access token should be much shorter than that of